GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

 2) Observe 'subscription_id' in server_vars.yml, if it's a MemberPress subscription (Starts with I-) launch '00 - Ansible Create MP Subscription' with the above variables, otherwise if it's a manual subscription (Starts with T-) launch '00 - Ansible Create Manual Subscription'.

+3) Ensure the previous backup has been moved:

+backup_user@backup_server:~$ mv /mnt/backup-dir/Clients/farmloop.xyz/ /mnt/backup-dir/Clients/farmloop.xyz-old/

-3) Provision with these survey answers:
+4) Provision with these survey answers:

 SET BASE DOMAIN - matrix_domain